Pillar

 Validated on an independent benchmark

-On MolecularIQ from the Klambauer Lab (JKU Linz), 3,540 verified chemistry tasks, accepted at ICLR 2026: three frontier LLMs with and without CovaSyn MCP attached.
+On MolecularIQ from the Klambauer Lab (JKU Linz), 3,540 verified chemistry tasks, accepted at ICLR 2026: four frontier LLMs with and without CovaSyn MCP attached.

 Real workflows running with AI chemistry today